edserranoc/edserranoc/README.md

 ### Hi there 👋

-I'm a math and computer science student interested in topics related to Data Science, Artificial Intelligence and Bayesian Inference.
+I'm a math and computer science student interested in topics related to Artificial Intelligence, Markov Chain Simmulations, Bayesian Inference and Mathematical Modeling with Differential Equations.

 <!--